Road or Gravel

 Comfort and Control

 - The frame can be specified to use We recommend: Schwalbe Pro One 28mm tubeless.
 These weigh in at just 290g and inflate up to an actual 30mm of speed and comfort.
 For gravel riding the Schwalbe G-One 38 offers a great balance between weight and performance.
-The extra volume these tyres give not only provides more comfort, but also greater control and grip.
+The extra volume of these tyres provides more comfort and greater control and grip.

 - By not overinflating your tyres you will transform the ride, grip and comfort of your bike.
 This is very important - see our recommended tyre pressure for more information.

 - Straight handlebars.
-The extra width of these bars provides more flex and helps reduce buzz to the hands.
-Getting numb hands on your drop bars?
-Try the Paradox.
+The extra width of these bars provides more flex and helps reduce buzz and numb hands.

-- The compact frame style, with sloping top tube, is particularly friendly to women cyclists.
+- The compact frame style, with gently sloping top tube, is equally attractive to male and female cyclists.